ba-st/Willow/README.md

 - A follow up presentation was made in the Smalltalks 2017 Conference.
 The slides are available [here](https://www.slideshare.net/gcotelli/willow-101-82159948).

 ### Contributing
-If you want to help check the ["How to contribute" doc](CONTRIBUTING.md).
+If you want to help check the [Contribution Guidelines](CONTRIBUTING.md).